Nood24/MIDI-Real-Time/HARDWARE/README.md

 # Hardware

 The hardware for this project consisted of a Raspberry Pi model 3 B+ and a set of custom made pedals.
 The pedals work by sending a signal to the Raspberry Pi through the GPIO pins when a button is pressed.
 Each button controlls a different state on the Raspberry Pi.
+Power was supplied to the pedals through the 3.3v pin of the Raspberry Pi and the buttons interfaced with the GPIO pins.
+The buttons on the Foootpedal were pulled up usng 10k resistors and 1k resistors were used to provide protection to the GPIO pins.
+Each button returned a different state, which was used to control the song to be played.

 ## Working Mode for Pedals

-State 1 was configured for changing to the previous song, State 2 changes to the next song
+Button 1 was configured for changing to the previous song, Button 2 changes to the next song
-State 3 starts or stops the current song
+Button 3 starts or stops the current song
-States 4&5 were added for redundancy
+Buttons 4&5 were added for redundancy

 ## Overview
 This folder contains the Schematic and PCB design layout for the hardware in addition to the code initially written for the hardware.